Blockstream/satellite/README.md

 ## Docker

-The Docker image that is available in this repository installs all software dependencies and can be used to run the `blocksat-cfg` tool.
+The Docker image that is available in this repository installs all software dependencies and can be used to run the `blocksat` tool.
 Note, however, that if using a USB modem, the modem's drivers are install required on the Docker host (not the container).